alexorlov1/FlipClock/docs/css-in-js.md

 ### Why would I use CSS-in-JS?

-CSS-in-JS makes reusable CSS provides a better developer experience for things such as import, exports, passing CSS as a variable, modifying the CSS and scoping and more.
-The only real downside is CSS-in-JS increases the JS bundle, which is why you can still import the library CSS how you traditionally would.
+CSS-in-JS makes reusable CSS provides a better developer experience for things such as import, exports, passing CSS as a variable, extending the CSS, scoping, collision prevention and more.
+The only real downside is may increase your bundle size because your JS contains your CSS.
+There are ways around this of course.

 ### Using FlipClock CSS